Academic Regulations

 • SDF: Standing deferred on the basis of incomplete course work because of medical or similar reasons (to be replaced by a regular mark before the expiry of a specified extension period).

-• WDR: Granted privilege of late withdrawal without academic penalty from a course caused by circumstances beyond the student’s control.
+• WDR: Granted privilege of late withdrawal without academic penalty from a course due to circumstances beyond the student’s control.

 The following non-grade statements may appear on grade reports and transcripts in conjunction with the course mark and letter grade: